 Companies are advised to review the Dossier Evaluation status from the ECHA page to assess if their registered substances are under dossier evaluation.
 This should be an indicator for companies to update their dossier and potentially remove the uses of the dossier.

-New knowledge of the risk to human health and/or the environment
+New knowledge of the risk to human health and/or the environment risks for human health or the environment caused by the substance they manufacture or import.

 Responsibility to update: Lead registrant